-On the obverse of the coin, the portrait of Sacagawea and child designed by Glenna Goodacre will continue to appear.
-The obverse inscriptions inlcude “Liberty”, and “In God We Trust”.
-The date, mint mark, and “E Pluribus Unum” appear on the edge of the coin.
+On the obverse of the coin was the portrait of Sacagawea and child designed by Glenna Goodacre.
+The inscriptions included “Liberty” and “In God We Trust”.
+The date, mint mark, and “E Pluribus Unum” appear as incused edge lettering.

 The United States Mint held an official launch ceremony for the 2011 Native American Dollar on March 25, 2011 at the Bicultural Museum of Plimoth Plantation in Plymouth, Massachusetts.
 Speakers included representatives from the United States Mint, Wampanoag Tribe, and the Smithsonian Institution’s National Museum of the American Indian.

 In early March, the Mint made the 2011 Native American Dollars available for purchase at face value through the Direct Ship Program.
 On March 28, 2011, specially packaged 25-coin rolls of the coins were offered for sale at $39.95 each.

 2011 Native American Dollar Specifications and Mintage

 - Designers: Glenna Goodacre (obverse), Richard Masters (reverse)

 - Composition: 88.5% copper, 6% zinc, 3.5% manganese, 2% nickel